 # # # #

 On a hot summer's day at the beginning of August, a Saturday when Ginny didn't have team practice, the Potters took another picnic luncheon to Hogwarts.
-It was the middle of the school's summer holiday, and the grounds were empty.
-They walked down the path to Hagrid's cabin and turned off toward the magical fountain.
+It was the middle of the summer holiday, and the grounds were empty.
+They walked down the path to Hagrid's cabin and turned off towards the magical fountain.
 They sat with their backs against the rowan tree, holding hands, listening to the doves cooing in the branches above and to the pleasant tinkling of water cascading into the basin.
 Ginny lifted her head to the warm sun and closed her eyes.
 She sighed and put Harry's hand in her lap.

 They sat for a long time without speaking, hearing the sounds around them and the voices and emotions that they unconsciously shared.
 They felt contentment, and the inner voices were muted and undemanding: an itch; a memory of a joke; a chuckle; the tickling of hair being blown in the soft breeze; the feel of each other's warm palm.